From four-star caves to a house in the clouds – you're guaranteed a stay to remember in these 'hotels'.Read more...

 The Stour Valley is still very much a rural idyll, as the Stour babbles its way through fields of contented cattle and past improbably perfect-looking villages.

 This gives all of us a warm, fuzzy sense of continuity and tradition, and delights even those who do not normally have much time for paintings.
 Most of all, it somehow encapsulates the essence of rural England.
 The irony is that many who live here among the Stour Valley’s timber-framed splendours are also those that have the most tenuous connections to the area – a classic incomers versus disgruntled locals dilemma.
 London and the Home Counties are sometimes just a little too close for comfort and the goose that laid the golden egg is in danger of being flattened beneath the wheels of a commuting 4x4.
+In many cases the commute by car is a short one – just as far as Manningtree railway station, less than an hour from London’s Liverpool Street.
 In the old days, geese would walk all the way to London from the area.
 There again, it was always just a one-way trip.